-At the conclusion of the investigation process, the investigator will make findings of fact and report these findings, along with their recommendation for resolving the Complaint, to the Chief People Officer or Relevant Senior Officer, as appropriate, for their consideration and decision.
+At the conclusion of the investigation process the investigator will make findings of fact and report these findings along with their recommendation for resolving the Complaint, to the Chief People Officer or Relevant Senior Officer for consideration.

-The Chief People Officer will notify the parties of the University's decision regarding the resolution of the Complaint and may provide the parties with reasonable directions to resolve the Complaint or advise of the University's decision to refer the matter to a Misconduct or Serious Misconduct process under the Enterprise Agreement.
+The Chief People Officer will notify the parties of the University's decision regarding the resolution of the Complaint and may provide the parties with reasonable directions to resolve the Complaint or advise of the University's decision to refer the matter to a Misconduct or Serious Misconduct process in accordance with the Enterprise Agreement.